Tomev/qcflow/docs/source/getting-started/logging-first-model/step2-mlflow-client.rst

 In the previous section, we started an instance of the QCFlow Tracking Server and the QCFlow UI.
-For this stage, we're going to be interfacing with the Tracking Server through one of the primary mechanisms that you will use when training ML models, the :py:class:`MlflowClient <qcflow.client.MlflowClient>`.
+For this stage, we're going to be interfacing with the Tracking Server through one of the primary mechanisms that you will use when training ML models, the :py:class:`QCFlowClient <qcflow.client.QCFlowClient>`.
 For the duration of this tutorial, this client API will be your primary interface for QCFlow's tracking capabilities, enabling you to: